Bunland/moeban/README.md

 ## FFI

-We are going to user `bash bun:ffi` to import the following functions from the binary.
+We are going to user `bun:ffi` to import the following functions from the binary.

 [x] Import: Create Data Base Function.\
 [x] Import: Validate Data Base function.\